SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 ..
 TODO Add more assertions to test these behaviors

-At any point in the body of a throwing function, you can throw an error with a ``throw`` statement.
 In the example below,
 the ``vend(itemNamed:)`` function throws an error if the requested item is not available,